 For medical malpractice, you must file within two years from the date of the injury, and for wrongful death, you must file within two years from the date of death.

 Sometimes, you may not discover your injury until some time after the accident occurs.
 In these types of cases, the statute of limitations begins running when you discover or reasonably should have discovered your injury.

 Some examples where this could arise include traumatic brain injury or asbestos cases.

 However, the discovery rule may be limited by statutes of repose.
 These put an absolute time limit on filing, even in circumstances where it may be difficult to discover your injury right away.

-For example, one Florida statute of repose prevents most victims from filing medical malpractice claims more than four years after the date of injury, even if the injury is discovered later.
+For example, as discussed above, one Florida statute of repose prevents most victims from filing medical malpractice claims more than four years after the date of injury, even if the injury is discovered later.